top of page

 Learn more about the great sacrifice of Jesus to break the chains of sin and addiction by talking with a Christian friend or visit a Recovering Hope meeting.

-Thanks to Hope of Glasgow and the author Nicki Adams for permission to share this article.
+Thanks to Hope for Glasgow and the author Nicki Adams for permission to share this article.

 bottom of page